qpgmr-de/qpgmr-de.github.io/_posts/2024-01-19-multi-threading-ile-rpg.md

     endif;
 end-proc;
 ```
-There is also the on-exit block in the Worker procedure.
-This will not only "catch"
-runtime exceptions, but also if the thread gets canceled - you will see this here
-in an example output:
+There is also the `on-exit` block in the Worker procedure.
+This will not only "catch" runtime exceptions, but also if the thread gets canceled - you will see this here in an example output.

 ```
 ...-11.25.49.213: Main: start of worker #1